GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 <figure class="w-figure">
   {% Img src="image/admin/X6sfyeKGncVm0LJSYJva.jpg", alt="Diagram: how the API enables conversion measurement without cross-site user recognition", width="800", height="643" %}
-  <figcaption class="w-figcaption">\"Ad ID\" on the cookies diagram and \"Click ID\" are both identifiers that enable mapping to detailed data.
-On this diagram, it's called \"Click ID\" because only click-through conversion measurement is supported.</figcaption>
+  <figcaption class="w-figcaption">"Ad ID" on the cookies diagram and "Click ID" are both identifiers that enable mapping to detailed data.
+On this diagram, it's called "Click ID" because only click-through conversion measurement is supported.</figcaption>
 </figure>

 `adtech.example` can't use a cross-site identifier and hence **can't recognize a user across